adrelanos/aeternity-wiki/Wiki-Guidelines-&-To-Do's.md

 * OPEN
     * change absolute links to relative links
     * Migrate Wiki to new repository **github.com/aeternity/website/wiki**
+      * Specifications: we want a dedicated repo for the wiki under github.com/aeternity/website/wiki; in order to upload content to the repo to reference it in the wiki and at a later point on the website www.aeternity.com.
+The revision history needs to be completely migrated as well.

     * Add [Google Calendar plugin](https://github.com/aeternity/testnet/wiki/Idea-Box#google-calendar-plug-in)
     * Add [Subpages](https://github.com/aeternity/testnet/wiki/Idea-Box#subpages) to Wiki